kube-logging/kube-logging.github.io/docs/operation/logging-operator-monitoring.md

     - /docs/one-eye/logging-operator/logging-operator-monitoring/
 ---

 <p align="center"><img src="../../img/lo-pro.png" width="340"></p>

 <p align="center"><img src="../../img/monitor.png" width="900"></p>

+You can configure the Logging operator to expose metrics endpoints for FluentD and Fluent-bit using ServiceMonitor resources.
+That way, a Prometheus operator running in same cluster can automatically fetch your logging metrics.

 ## Metrics Variables

+You can configure the following metrics-related options in the **fluentdSpec** and **fluentbitSpec** sections of your Logging resource.

 | Variable Name | Type | Required | Default | Description |
 |---|---|---|---|---|